absmach/s0-docs/docs/websockets.md

 #define CHANNEL_ID "CHANNEL_ID"       // Replace with your Channel ID
 ```

-The `MAGISTRALA_IP` is the IP of your PC running SuperMQ.
+The `MAGISTRALA_IP` is the IP of your PC running Magistrala.
 Use the command `ip a` in your terminal to find it.

 ## Bulding and Flashing Code